 • No prior exposure to CAR-T or BCMA targeting therapy

-Costa et al (2024)18 reported that, at a median follow-up of 15.9 months (range, 0.1-27.3), among patients who received 1 prior LOT, 11 patients in each of the CARVYKTI and standard care arms died.
+Costa et al (2024)20 reported 11 deaths in each of the CARVYKTI and standard care arms among patients who received 1 prior LOT, at a median follow-up of 15.9 months (range, 0.1-27.3).
 Of these, 7 patients in the CARVYKTI arm and 9 patients in the standard care arm had functionally high-risk MM.

-Mateos et al (2024)17 reported that, at the data cut-off date of May 1, 2024, 117 CARVYKTI patients were ongoing in the post-treatment phase and 43 patients were ongoing on standard care therapy.
+Einsele et al (2026)19 published prespecified second interim analysis of OS and updated efficacy and safety outcomes at a median follow up of 33.6 months (interquartile range, 20.3-35.0).
+At the data cut-off date of May 1, 2024, 117 patients in the CARVYKTI arm were in the post-treatment phase and 43 patients were undergoing standard-care therapy.

 CARVYKTI